 The no contact rule is actually a way to protect you from further pain, sorrow and disappointment and for me it has worked.

 60 days after our breakup we were back together and planning our wedding in a few months.

-I suggest you make some time to read this helpful guide to learn exactly what you need to do to make your ex longing to get back with you when the no contact ends.
+Learn how to make your ex beg to get back with you – when the no contact ends.

 Rooting for ya,

 The more you find yourself resisting the 60-day idea and finding reasons why you shouldn’t do it, the more you probably really need to do it.

 Share your experience with me in the comments below, I’m here to answer any question!:)